 |RNA sequencing||Usually calculated in terms of numbers of millions of reads to be sampled.
 Detecting rarely expressed genes often requires an increase in the depth of coverage.|

-Choosing the right sequencing read length depends on your sample type, application, and coverage requirements.
-Learn how to calculate the right read length for your sequencing run and understand how sequencing coverage is related to read length.Learn More
+Find out how to calculate the right read length for your sequencing run, and understand how NGS coverage is related to read length.Learn More

 Coverage histograms are commonly used to depict the range and uniformity of sequencing coverage for an entire data set.
 They illustrate the overall coverage distribution by displaying the number of reference bases that are covered by mapped sequencing reads at various depths.
 Mapped read depth refers to the total number of bases sequenced and aligned at a given reference base position (note that "mapped" and "aligned" are used interchangeably in the sequencing community).